-Our SENCO has 3 experience in this role and is undertaking the National SEN Award at Masters Level 2018/19.
+Our SENCO has experience in this role and completed the National SEN Award at Masters Level 2019.

-We have a team of 4 teaching assistants, who are trained to deliver SEN provision, including a Thrive Practitioner and Thrive License. .
+We have a team of 3 teaching assistants, who are trained to deliver SEN provision, including a Thrive Practitioner and Thrive License, a Forest School Leader and Read Write Inc whole school training.

 We use specialist staff for Speech and Language assessment, Educational Psychology assessments, CYPS assessments, Behaviour assessments.
+We can undertake Pearson Dyslexia screening.